tayu78/Reibunshare-landing/README.md

 ## Why I'm going to create this app ?
 I have studied English words for long time with vocabulary books but it is difficult to remember all of them since vocabulary is too many.

-the example sentences vocabulary books have are sometimes useful , but many sentence is not useful in daily conversation.
+The example sentences vocabulary books have are sometimes useful , but many sentence is not useful in daily conversation.

 Sometimes I tried to create my own sentence for each words to memorize easily, but I thought I wish I could see the sentence the native speaker made.

-this app help to solve this kind of problem.
+This app should help to solve this kind of problem.

 ## What users can do with this app